Meenakshi5055/mastering_html/document-structure.md

 *Html code*
 `<html lang="en">`

-⚠️ *Outdated*: the separate `xml:lang` attribute was introduced as an XHTML-specific replacement for `lang`.
+⚠️ Outdated: the separate `xml:lang` attribute was introduced as an XHTML-specific replacement for `lang`.
 In plain HTML5, `lang` alone is all you need — `xml:lang` isn't necessary unless you're specifically writing XHTML.
 ---

 ---